Shelton community outraged over possible housing development

 Residents believe this will only worsen the traffic issue in the area.

-But the commissioners behind the project said a study shows traffic has decreased in the state and if these homes were to be built, it would be one car every five minutes.
+A traffic expert, hired by backers of the project, said a study shows traffic has decreased in the state and if these homes were to be built, it would be one car every five minutes.

 FOX61's Carmen Chau spoke to two Shelton residents who are also members of the organization called "Save our Shelton".